MartinCooke/jocular/README.md

 This time the window should appear in a couple of seconds.

 ### Additional data files

 In order to make best use of Jocular, you should download a set of DSO catalogues which collectively contain over 40000 objects of potential interest.
 Download this <a href="./assets/zips/catalogues.zip">zip file (<1M)</a>, unzip it and move the resulting directory called `catalogues` to your jocular data directory.
 When you next start Jocular, clicking on the `DSOS` icon will bring up the DSO database browser.

 ### If things go wrong

-If you come across a problem and Jocular is till running, click on the status toggle at about 7 o'clock on the ring.
+If you come across a problem and Jocular is still running, click on the status toggle at about 7 o'clock on the ring.
 This will bring up a panel in the lower right corner showing some information about each of the main components.

 If this doesn't help, quit Jocular and re-run with the debug option: